-The subject properties are owned and used by the Chaparral Residents Association [3] ("CRA") and, as might be expected, are located in the community of Chaparral in the southeast quadrant of Calgary.
-The property at 225 Chaparral Drive SE is 57.93 acres in size, and contains a clubhouse, a parking lot, and recreational features including a manmade lake and recreation areas.
+The subject properties are owned by the Tuscany Residents Association ("TRA") and, as [3] might be expected, are located in the community of Tuscany in the northwest quadrant of Calgary.
+The property at 212 Tuscany Way NW is 1.91 acres in size, and contains a clubhouse. a parking lot, and landscaping.
+Approximately 20,000 people live in Tuscany.

-[4] The clubhouse contains meeting rooms, offices and a common area.
-The rooms are used for various programs or for educational purposes, and can be rented for private events.
-Youth oriented organizations, e.g., Scouts, Cubs, Beavers and Guides may rent the facility.
-There are also "Commercial" memberships in the CRA, and they too can rent the facility.
-The cost approach was used to arrive at an assessment of \$1,080,000.
+[4] The clubhouse, approximately 16,000 sq. ft. in area, contains meeting rooms, offices, a common area, a banquet room and a gymnasium.
+The rooms are used for programs or educational purposes, and may be rented by members for private events.
+The cost approach to value was used to arrive at the assessment of \$1,700,000.